varnish/Varnish-Book/varnish_book.rst

 The solutions provided in this book or by your instructor are not necessarily better than your own.

 .. man pages and help commands
-Most commands contains a reference manual that is accessible through the manual page command ``man``.
+Varnish installs several reference manuals that are accessible through the manual page command ``man``.
-For example, you can issue ``man varnishd`` to get detailed information about the Varnish daemon command.
+You can issue the command ``man -k varnish`` to list the manual pages related to Varnish.
+The command ``man varnishd``, for example, retrieves the manual page from the Varnish HTTP accelerator daemon.

-Some commands have a help option to print the usage of the command.
+Also, some commands have a help option to print the usage of the command.
 For example, ``varnishlog -h`` prints the usage of the command, and lists its options with a short description of them.

 ..
 Installation required